Documentation Index

 Click Connect wallet to connect the wallet on the source chain (for example, MetaMask for Ethereum).
 This is separate from your Solana wallet.

 The deBridge widget includes a “Trade and Send to Another Address” option.
 When enabled, you can enter a different Solana address as the destination instead of your connected wallet.
-This is useful if you are bridging on behalf of another wallet.
+This is useful for bridging on behalf of another wallet.

 Fees